-Ideally, the best way to deal with depression is to notice someone on the way down.
-Because if you can catch somebody on the way down we’re still communicating, are still able to be rational about things, and can still understand what’s going on around us.
+Ideally, the best way to deal with depression is to spot someone on the way down.
+Because if you can catch somebody on the way down whilst they’re still communicating, are still able to be rational about things, and can still understand what’s going on around them.
 And that is probably the time where you can try to intervene and maybe just help that person stay level, rather than dropping down any further.

 Other times, it was more like a gradual descent, so it would happen at work or at home, and that would just throw me completely.
 It would be like a gradual slide – I would start maybe not eating that much or not wanting to go out or not talking to anybody, not responding – that kind of thing.